 - Residence proof (Passport/Voter ID/Electricity bill)

 - Past bank statements

 - Business Balance Sheets or Books of Accounts

 - Property deed (for a secured loan)

 2. Flexible solutions

-Small Business loans are optimized for new founders.
-Depending on your need, there are various customized loans available.
+Small Business loans are optimised for new founders.
+Depending on your need, there are various customised loans available.
 If you are unable to repay the loan within the specified period, most small business loans also allow for flexible repayment.

-Small business owners are able to customize the time period, interest rates, and EMI amount as per their ability to repay.
+Small business owners are able to customise the time period, interest rates, and EMI amount as per their ability to repay.